Tymski/n/README.md

 Save n.bat in any folder you want and add that folder to your PATH.
 You can add folder to PATH as follows:
 >Control Panel » System » Advanced » Environment Variables » select PATH » Edit » New

+## Miscellaneous info:
+* Batch files are series of commands stored in a plain text file.
+* This script creates a 0 size file